Cloufield/GWASTutorial/02_Linux_basics/README.md

 |Ease of operation|Easier|DIFFICULT|
 |Flexibility|MORE flexible|LESS flexible|

--> CUI is better for large-scale data analysis
+The reason why we want to use CUI for large-scale data analysis is that CUI is better in term of precision, memory usage and processing speed.

 # Overview of the basic commands in Linux